ThirteenAG/Ultimate-ASI-Loader/readme.md

 ## DESCRIPTION

-This is a DLL file that adds ASI plugin loading functionality to any game, which uses any of the following libraries:
+This is a DLL file that adds ASI plugin loading functionality to any game that uses any of the following libraries:

 |                                                          Win32                                                            |                                                       Win64                                                           |
 | :-----------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------: |